VeronikaSukhonos/chronos/docs/API.md

 **Data**: created event data (everything except participants, author is an object (`id`, `login`, `avatar`))

-**Important**: works if an authorized user is an author or participant of a calendar; he can select event participants from all users, in this case a user is added as calendar participant
+**Important**: works if an authorized user is an author or participant of a calendar; can select event participants from all users, in this case a user is added as calendar participant

 # Events module